kubedb/cli/docs/guides/mongodb/quickstart/quickstart.md

 ## Pause Database

 KubeDB takes advantage of `ValidationWebhook` feature in Kubernetes 1.9.0 or later clusters to implement `doNotPause` feature.
-If admission webhook is enabled, It prevents the users from deleting the database as long as the `spec.doNotPause` is set to true.
+If admission webhook is enabled, It prevents users from deleting the database as long as the `spec.doNotPause` is set to true.
 Since the MongoDB object created in this tutorial has `spec.doNotPause` set to true, if you delete the MongoDB object, KubeDB operator will nullify the delete operation.
 You can see this below:

 ```console
 $ kubedb delete mg mgo-quickstart -n demo